- Product: Voyager

 GDCSVR_JAVA_OPTS="-Xms64m -Xmx64m -XX:+UseConcMarkSweepGC -Dfile.encoding=UTF-8"

 JOBD_JAVA_OPTS="-Xms64m -Xmx64m -XX:+UseConcMarkSweepGC -Dfile.encoding=UTF-8"

-- Run "kill <PID>" for each runng gdcsvr or jobd.
+- Run "kill <PID>" for each runng gdc or jobd process if necessary.

 - Restart jobd and gdcsvr by running "/m1/voyager/xxxdb/sbin/Pjobd" and "/m1/voyager/xxxdb/sbin/Pgdcsvr"